Projects - UB

-The NTNU University Library aims to offer modern library services, and there is always plenty of activity involving projects, presentations and exhibitions.
-The activities are related to the library’s 4 strategic areas of focus:
+The NTNU University Library aims to offer modern library services, and there is always plenty of activity involving projects in the following themes:

 - Research and publishing

 - Innovative education and innovative learning environments

 projects - projects

 The world in Norwegian: A digital exploration of bibliomigration patterns and reviews of translated fiction (2023-2024)

 In this project, we aim to contribute to library development in the field of digital humanities (DH) through increased collaboration between the National Library of Norway and various academic and research libraries.
 Digital tools and methods have opened new possibilities for research in literature and language, making it easier for scholars to engage with and benefit from large data collections.

 In this project, we will facilitate the increased use of digital humanities in academia and libraries.
 We will create two openly accessible digital resources:

 - A digital, interactive map that tracks how translated literature spreads from around the world to Norway (bibliomigration patterns).

 - A dynamic corpus of selected Norwegian newspaper reviews of translated fiction.